speeduino/wiki.js/Hardware_requirements.md

 #### Low Current

 Most Speeduino versions have low-current (LC) signal outputs directly from the MEGA processor to (usually) the prototyping (proto) area of the board.
 These outputs are generally not suited to control power devices directly in this form, and need suitable output circuits built on the proto area to enable their use.
-Alternatively, the output functions such as Fuel Pump or Fan are re-assignable to other pins and components, such as the existing HC [medium-current](#Medium_Current) output MOSFETs.
+Alternatively, the output functions such as Fuel Pump or Fan are re-assignable to other pins and components, such as the existing high-current (HC) output MOSFETs - see "Medium Current" section for more.

 Some Speeduino versions include an 8-channel ULN2803A Darlington transistor array IC that is capable of switching up to 1/2 amp per channel.
 These auxiliary outputs are sufficient to switch small devices directly, or to switch power-handling devices, such as power MOSFETs or automotive relays.
-Configuration and settings of these outputs is described in the [Configuration](Configuration_Index "wikilink") section.
+Configuration and settings of these outputs is described in the [Configuration](/Configuration_Index) section.
 Additional information for using a ULN2803A on v0.4-series boards may be found [here](https://speeduino.com/forum/viewtopic.php?f=19&t=1023&p=16588#p16588).
 Similar output options and pin assignments may be used on other board designs.

 #### Medium Current

 v0.3x and later boards include medium-power MOSFET auxiliary outputs to switch up to 3 amps directly.
 These are labeled "HC" in schematics and some references.
 These outputs are commonly used to operate idle valves, boost-control valves, VVT solenoids, etc., or to control relays for handling much larger loads, such as electric radiator fans.
-Configuration and settings of these outputs is described in the [Configuration](Configuration_Index "wikilink") section.
+Configuration and settings of these outputs is described in the [Configuration](/Configuration_Index) section.

 Auxilary IO
 -----------

-On Arduino Mega2560 based Speeduino boards (official or just running current firmware) git commit 13f80e7 support is available for the external connection of 8 16bit analog inputs via [Serial3](Secondary_Serial_IO_interface "wikilink")
+On Arduino Mega2560 based Speeduino boards (official or just running current firmware) git commit 13f80e7 support is available for the external connection of 8 16bit analog inputs via [Serial3](/Secondary_Serial_IO_interface)

 CanBus
 ------